powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `AbstractArchiveDataSource` are datasources based on files located in a specific archive, in the file system.
 As of today, two classes implements `AbstractArchiveDataSource`: `ZipArchiveDataSource` and `TarArchiveDataSource`

-While the files located in the archive **may not** be compressed, the archive file itself can be, depending on the archive format:
+While the files located in the archive **have to be uncompressed**, the archive file itself can be compressed, depending on the archive format:
 - A Zip archive is also already compressed so the compression format for `ZipArchiveDataSource` is always ZIP.
-- A Tar archive can be compressed by any compression format, excluding ZIP (since it would create a Zip archive containing the Tar archive): BZIP2, GZIP, XZ or ZSTD.
+- A Tar archive can be compressed by: BZIP2, GZIP, XZ or ZSTD.
 It can also not be compressed.

 Just like `DirectoryDataSource`, the archive datasources integrate the notions of base name and data extension.
 If not given as a parameter in the datasource constructor, the archive file name is even defined using the base name and the data extension, as `<directory>/<basename>.<dataExtension>.<archiveExtension>.<compressionExtension>` with the compression extension being optional depending on the archive format.
+For example `network.xiidm.zip` contains `network.xiidm`.

 ## Example